MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 [configured in CMakeLists.txt](#cmake-build-configuration). `Graphics::ImageLoader::Options` is passed to image loading function to request mipmaps generation and using SRGB texture format.

-Sampler object is created with `Graphics::Sampler::Create(...)` function which defines parameters of texture sampling from shader.
+ISampler object is created with `Graphics::ISampler::Create(...)` function which defines parameters of texture sampling from shader.

 ```cpp